 25 Ways to Reduce AutoImmunity

-Autoimmune diseases, such as lupus, rheumatoid arthritis, and MS, affect more than 250 million people worldwide.
+Conditions of autoimmunity, such as lupus, rheumatoid arthritis, and MS, affect more than 250 million people worldwide.
 In the United States, they are the 3rd leading chronic disease behind cardiovascular disease and cancer.

-Autoimmune conditions are classically known to have a 3-legged stool.
+Autoimmunity is classically known to have a 3-legged stool.
 This means that the 3 major factors that contribute to the development of any and all autoimmune conditions include

 1. Genetic Susceptibility: Some individuals are more genetically prone to developing autoimmunity.
 However, we know that genes alone will not cause autoimmunity (1, 2).
 The following 2 factors are just as important.